trevor-dolby-at-ibm-com/ace-kafka-es/README.md

 ![ace-es-light](demo-infrastructure/images/ace-and-es-cp4i.png#gh-light-mode-only)![ace-es-dark](demo-infrastructure/images/ace-and-es-cp4i-dark.png#gh-dark-mode-only)
 The primary options are

 1. ACE outside the cluster connecting to the external listener for Event Streams, using the OpenShift ingress Routes.
+This is the [External CP4i](#external-cp4i) section below.
 2. ACE inside the cluster connecting to the internal listener for Event Streams, using the OpenShift internal services.
+This is the [Internal CP4i](#internal-cp4i) section below.

 The other options have drawbacks and may not behave as desired: